about

 i learned the real ins and outs of publishing during my three years as an editor at a travel magazine, then subjected myself to a year of terror as a model editor at a women’s magazine. (no, it’s not like the devil wears prada. it’s worse.) i was living my dream. in the mid-’90s i flitted from one fashion show to the next, explaining that the internet was the next big thing. not a tech savvy bunch, but they played along.

-these days, from the sofa in my bay window on beacon street, i write about the (material) stuff that life is made of. wrap dresses, platform sandals, shimmery lipstick, dewy skin, shiny hair, green weddings, zebra skin rugs, modernist furniture, cavernous closets, emerging artists, bauhaus architecture, japanese gardens, kissing, and fantasies of all types.
+these days, from the sofa in my bay window on in the back bay of boston, i write about the (material) stuff that life is made of: breezy dresses, glossy lipstick, barn weddings, mid-century architecture, modernist furniture, high end kitchens, emerging artists, and fantasies of all kinds.

 life is but a dream.